sauravgore/Incubyte-Assignment/README.md

-# Incubyte Assigment
+# Incubyte Assignment

 ### Before you start:

-*Try not to read ahead.
+Try not to read ahead.
-*Do one task at a time.
+Do one task at a time.
 The trick is to learn to work incrementally.
-*Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata
+Make sure you only test for correct inputs. there is no need to test for invalid inputs for this kata

 ### String Calculator